mohith-j/Digit-Recognizer-web-application-using-CNN/README.md

 The model uses convollution nueral network for digit recognition.
 The web application is build using python flask.

-The dataset if obtained from https://www.kaggle.com/c/digit-recognizer/data
+The dataset was obtained from https://www.kaggle.com/c/digit-recognizer/data